-In the academic vein, my current philosophical interests lie in the philosophy of literature, cultural studies and queer theory.
-I am particularly interested in subject formation, identity, and the role of discourse in the configuration of our cultural individualities.
-But I am open to other topics and approaches in the field; my undergraduate thesis was a monograph on a debate between Michel Foucault and Jacques Derrida on the nature of madness (in the traditions of structuralism and post-structuralism), while my graduate thesis focused on the Problem of Evil, as debated by Alvin Plantinga and J.L.
-Mackie (in the realm of analytic philosophy).
+In the academic vein, my current philosophical interests lie in the Philosophy of Literature, Cultural Studies, and Queer Theory.
+I am particularly interested in subject formation, identity, and the role of discourse in the configuration of our identities.
+But I am open to other topics and approaches in the field; my undergraduate thesis, for example, was a monograph on the nature of madness in Continental Philosophy, particularly in the discussions of Michel Foucault and Jacques Derrida, while my graduate thesis focused on the Problem of Evil in Analytic Philosophy, specifically in the discussions of Alvin Plantinga and J.L.
+Mackie.

-Although I’m veering away from academic philosophy and focusing on a nonlinear, interdisciplinary and integral vision of knowledge—a move motivated by my work at Arkesoul—academic philosophy has been a foundational discipline in my intellectual curiosity and professional formation.
-I am indebted to my professors at Fordham University and Universidad Iberoamericana for their teachings and guidance, both of which allowed me to move towards my passion for critical thinking and cultural studies, and for the opportunities they kindly offered me to work closely and rigorously in the formation and curation of texts.
+Although I’m veering away from academic philosophy and focusing on a nonlinear and integral vision of knowledge—a move motivated by my work at Arkesoul and Eugenio De Mazenod—academic philosophy has been a foundational discipline in my intellectual curiosity and professional formation.
+I am indebted to my Professors at Fordham University and Universidad Iberoamericana for their guidance, as it allowed me to move towards my passion for research, teaching, and writing.

-For my résumé, and a portfolio of my academic writing and translations, refer to my Academia profile.
+For my résumé and a portfolio of my academic work, refer to my Academia profile.